 Say farewell to your newly made friends and the crew before transferring to the airport for your return flight or to Brussels to connect with the Eurostar service to London St Pancras International.

-Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on the all decks, at the relevant supplement.
+Prices are per person, based on two people sharing a twin cabin with a limited number of sole occupancy cabins available on the all decks, at the relevant supplement.
 The price includes:

 Visit Siegfried’s Mechanical Music Cabinet - from €6.30 per person